Galyminsky/FitLiRouteGPS-APP/README.md

 ### Security
 I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

+### Background Operations and Data Sharing
+Our app, FitLiRoute GPS, may operate in the background to provide certain features and services, such as tracking your location even when the app is closed or not in use.
+This data is solely used to enable the functionality of the app and is not shared with any third parties.

 ### Links to Other Sites
 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.